for-l00p/meetup_rsvp_prediction/README.md

 One of the biggest caveats for this model is that 'yes' RSVP count inherently is not an accurate reflection of actual event attendance.
 However, until accurate and comprehensive attendance data is available, the yes-RSVP count can serve as a suitable proxy.
 When and if actual attendance data is available, the same preprocessing and modeling steps can be taken as outlined here to obtain predictions using real attendance data.

-For next steps, I plan to gather event data for the rest of 2018 to improve model performance, namely to address the uneven distribution of lower-RSVP-count vs. higher-RSVP-count events.
+For next steps, I plan to gather event data for the rest of 2018 to improve model performance and .
 Additionally, I would like to frame this question as a classification problem to provide a range prediction instead of a single-value prediction which may be difficult for event organizers to interpret.
 Providing a lower and upper headcount will likely be much easier for event organizers to work with.